 The current building’s layout does not allow for flexible activity spaces and the lower level is unsuitable for any seniors’ activities.
 The facility has undergone minimal change since it was built in the 1960s.

-- a new, age-friendly design
+- age-friendly design

 - fit-for-purpose community spaces to be used for a wide range of activities and services supporting seniors to live healthy, active lives